readyready15728/misc/awakemud-notes.md

 * The mosh pit in The Platinum Club is dangerous!
 * The bar in The Platinum Club is to the northeast of the mosh pit.
 * Remember that aggressive mobs will force you to draw your weapon!
-* Lin's Laundromat at Seventh Street Plaza in NE Seattle offers work.
+* Lin's Laundromat at Seventh Street Plaza in NE Seattle offers work for less experienced runners.
 * Cent and Mad Dog at the Slitch Pit offer work (for less experienced runners).
 * 'help follow'.